Understanding Contrastive Representation Learning through Alignment and Uniformity on the Hypersphere: Proofs and Additional Theoretical Analysis

 Therefore, where equality is satisfied iff $f$ is perfectly aligned and uniform.
 This concludes the proof. \end{proof}

-\paragraph{Difference between conditions of Theorems~\ref{thm:asym_inf_negatives}~and~\ref{thm:asym_single_negative}.}We remark that the statement in Theorem~\ref{thm:asym_single_negative} is weaker than the previous Theorem~\ref{thm:asym_inf_negatives}.
-Theorem~\ref{thm:asym_single_negative} is conditioned on the existence perfectly aligned and uniform encoders.
+\paragraph{Difference between conditions of Theorems~\ref{thm:asym_inf_negatives}~and~\ref{thm:asym_single_negative}.}We remark that the statement in \Cref{thm:asym_single_negative} is weaker than the previous \Cref{thm:asym_inf_negatives}. \Cref{thm:asym_single_negative} is conditioned on the existence perfectly aligned and uniform encoders.
 It only shows that $\lcontr(f; \tau, M=1)$ favors alignment under the condition that perfect uniformity is realizable, and vice versa.
-In Theorem~\ref{thm:asym_inf_negatives}, $\lcontr$ decomposes into two terms, each favoring alignment and uniformity.
-Therefore, the decomposition in Theorem~\ref{thm:asym_inf_negatives} is exempof t from this constraint.
+In \Cref{thm:asym_inf_negatives}, $\lcontr$ decomposes into two terms, each favoring alignment and uniformity.
+Therefore, the decomposition in \Cref{thm:asym_inf_negatives} is exempof t from this constraint.